 There is an acute need to reconcile the conscious senses and the mind, with much that happens unconsciously in the body.
 In modern science, consciousness is an illusion.
-In fact, even sensation and thoughts are illusions because matter doesn’t have the properties of abstraction, qualities, and reference.
+In fact, even sensations and thoughts are illusions because matter doesn’t have the properties of abstraction, qualities, and reference.
 Both conscious and unconscious processes are therefore described using physical principles that don’t involve consciousness.
 Now if we flip the approach and make the world semantic, such that large parts of the world become conscious, we still have to find a way to reconcile the conscious and the unconscious.

 Reconciling the Conscious and the Unconscious